SQream/sqream_docs/operational_guides/foreign_tables.rst

       SELECT * FROM nba;
       Record delimiter mismatch during CSV parsing.
 User defined line delimiter \n does not match the first delimiter \r\n found in s3://sqream-demo-data/nba.csv

-* Since the data for a foreign table is not stored in SQream DB, it can be changed or removed at any time by an external process.
+* Since the data for a foreign table is not stored in SQreamDB, it can be changed or removed at any time by an external process.
 As a result, the same query can return different results each time it runs against a foreign table.
 Similarly, a query might fail if the external data is moved, removed, or has changed structure.